-Belinda S. Bandstra, MD, MA, is Clinical Assistant Professor, Assistant Director of Residency Training, and Chief of the General Resident Continuity Clinic in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
+Belinda S. Bandstra, MD, MA, is Clinical Associate Professor, Assistant Director of Residency Training, and Chief of the General Resident Continuity Clinic in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine.
 She supervises residents in the General Clinic, Evaluation Clinic, Individual Psychotherapy Clinic and Psychosocial Treatment Clinic, in addition to maintaining a small general clinical practice of her own.
 Dr. Bandstra has specific interests in issues of culture in psychiatry, transitional age mental health, and mental health and wellness in academia.

 - Cultural issues in psychiatry

 - Transitional age and university mental health

 - Collaborative psychopharmacology (medication management in collaboration with patient's psychotherapist)

 Clinical Associate Professor, Psychiatry and Behavioral Sciences

 Assistant Director of Residency Training, Department of Psychiatry and Behavioral Sciences, Stanford University School of Medicine (2011 - Present)